-Al-Shabab Overruns Key Military Base Used by U.S. Forces in Kenya
+Three Americans Killed in Kenya as Al-Shabab Overruns Key Military Base

-(NAIROBI, Kenya) — Al-Shabab extremists overran a key military base used by U.S. counterterror forces in Kenya before dawn Sunday, destroying U.S. aircraft and vehicles, Kenyan authorities said.
-It was the al-Qaida-linked group’s first attack against U.S. forces in the East African country, and the military called the security situation “fluid” several hours after the assault.
+NAIROBI, Kenya — Al-Shabab extremists overran a key military base used by U.S. counterterror forces in Kenya before dawn Sunday, killing three American Department of Defense personnel and destroying several U.S. aircraft and vehicles before they were repelled, U.S. and Kenyan authorities said.

+The attack on the Manda Bay Airfield was the al-Qaida-linked group’s first attack against U.S. forces in the East African country, and the military called the security situation “fluid” several hours after the assault.

-Five attackers were killed and the assault has been contained, said Kenyan military spokesman Paul Njuguna.
+Five attackers were killed, Kenyan military spokesman Paul Njuguna said.

-It was not yet clear whether any U.S. or Kenyan forces were killed.
-A U.S. Africa Command statement, issued after al-Shabab released photos of blazing aircraft, said “an accountability of personnel assessment is underway” and the Manda Bay airfield was “still in the process of being fully secured.”
-Kenya’s military said four attackers were dead.

-Al-Shabab, based in neighboring Somalia, claimed responsibility and asserted that “intense” combat with U.S. forces continued.
-The U.S. statement called the al-Shabab claims exaggerated and said U.S. and Kenyan forces repelled the attack.

 Related Stories

+Al-Shabab claimed that there were 17 U.S. casualties, nine Kenyan soldiers killed and seven aircraft destroyed.
+The U.S. Africa Command dismissed the al-Shabab claims as exaggerated and said U.S. and Kenyan forces repelled the attack.

-Kenya is a key base for fighting one of the world’s most resilient extremist organizations.
-A plume of black smoke rose above the airfield Sunday after residents said a car bomb had exploded.
+Kenya is a key base for fighting al-Shabab, one of the world’s most resilient extremist organizations.
+A large plume of black smoke rose above the airfield Sunday and residents said a car bomb had exploded.
 Lamu county commissioner Irungu Macharia told The Associated Press that five suspects were arrested and were being interrogated.

 An internal Kenyan police report seen by the AP said two fixed-wing aircraft, a U.S. Cessna and a Kenyan one, were destroyed along with two U.S. helicopters and multiple U.S. vehicles at the Manda Bay military airstrip.
 The report said explosions were heard at around 5:30 a.m. from the direction of the airstrip.
 The scene, now secured, indicated that al-Shabab likely entered “to conduct targeted attacks,” the report said.